 How to Apply a Second Coat of Paint Like a Pro

-Painting your interior?
-You can't get away with one coat of paint.
-You’ll most likely need to apply a second coat of paint.
+Planning to paint your Brisbane home interior?
+You usually can't get away with just one coat of paint.
+Most walls will need a second coat to look their best.

-In this article, we’ll share with you our top tips for applying a second coat of paint like a pro.
-Let’s get right into it.
+In this article, we’ll share our top tips for applying a second coat of paint like a pro.
+Let’s dive in and get your walls looking flawless!

-Your walls might feel dry to the touch soon after applying the first coat of paint, but they aren’t.
+Your walls might feel dry to the touch soon after applying the first coat of paint during a house painting project in Brisbane, but they aren’t.
 You’ll need to give the first coat ample time to cure before adding the second.

 How long you’ll need to wait depends on the type of paint you use: